 HVB assists its members in developing applications to the Flexible Fund.
 Specifically, funding calls are supported by research-driven workshops, consortium building meetings and networking and annual meetings.
-In addition, the Network Manager is available to discuss ideas and provide guidance on which funding source might be appropriate.
+In addition, the Network Managers are available to discuss ideas and provide guidance on applications.
 However, we cannot provide advice on which partners you should use to build your consortium.